Carlos Carrizosa Torres

-He became a member of the Steering Committee of the party in 2011, having been a member before between 2007 and 2009.
+He became a member of the Steering Committee of the party in 2011, having been a member previously, between 2007 and 2009.
 He was elected member of the Catalan Regional Parliament in the 2012 Catalan Parliament election and re-elected in the 2017 election and the 2021 Catalan regional election.
+In the 2024 election, his party suffered a devastating defeat losing all seats.